beauvais/content_production/workflow.md

 {% hint style="success" %}
 **Copy the text from the content plan template into your content plan.**
 {% endhint %}

+Content plans define the content's purpose and audiences and outline requirements and the team who will produce and approve the content.

+You can read more about creating a content plan at 'How to make a content plan'.

 {% page-ref page="content\_plan\_template.md" %}